Peer Tutoring

 This policy defines the format and expectations of peer tutoring sessions.

-• Role of tutors: Tutors act as a guide to help tutees with their course material.
-Please keep in mind that tutors are fellow students in higher levels of their program; it would be unrealistic to anticipate them having all the answers to every question, as they are not experts.
-However, tutors are well-equipped to provide assistance in understanding course materials, clarifying concepts, offering study strategies, and helping you navigate through challenging topics.
-Their role is to support your learning journey and facilitate a deeper comprehension of the subject matter.
+Role of Tutors: Tutors act as guides to help tutees with their course material.
+Please remember that tutors are fellow students in higher levels of their program – they are not subject matter experts and may not have all the answers.
+However, tutors are well-prepared to clarify concepts, assist with understanding course content, offer study strategies, and help you work through challenging topics.
+Their goal is to support your learning and help you build a deeper understanding of the subject.

-Remember that tutors cannot complete assignments or homework for tutees, and doing so would be considered an act of Academic Misconduct.
-Tutors are not allowed to teach tutees material that has not already been covered in their course.
+- Remember that tutors cannot correct or complete assignments or homework for tutees.
+Doing so is strictly prohibited and may be considered an act of Academic Misconduct.

 Payment